MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv/Business-Envisioning.md

 ### Sufficient Safeguards

-Managing risk and compliance, especially with regards to AI, is crucial to the successful development and deployment of your application.
+Managing risk and compliance, especially with regard to AI, is crucial to the successful development and deployment of your application.
 Proactive measures such as robust security and compliance measures, data protection and access controls, and responsible and safe AI standards, can help protect users and their data.
 This also includes ensuring compliance with all relevant legal and regulatory requirements.
 By prioritizing use cases with well-established safeguards, developers can enhance the reliability and security of their applications, fostering greater user confidence and minimizing potential liabilities.

 :::image type="content" source="media/13_Sufficient_Safeguards.jpg" alt-text="Are the appropriate safeguards in place to manage risk and ensure compliance" border="false" :::